xch-dev/rue-docs/docs/installation.md

 # Installation

-:::warning
+:::note
-Rue is currently in alpha.
-Please use it with caution and report any bugs you find in doing so.
+Rue is still in active development.
+If you run into any issues, please report them in [GitHub issues](https://github.com/xch-dev/rue/issues).
 :::

 First, you will need to install the [Rust toolchain](https://rustup.rs).